nektos/act-docs/src/usage/index.md

 - stops pulling existing images
 - stops failing if an action has been cached and you cannot connect to GitHub
-- pulls non existent actions and images
+- pulls nonexistent actions and images
 - act will work offline if it has at least ran once while you are online
 - get rid of unnecessary timeouts when you have an unstable connection to GitHub or Container registries
 - workaround rate limit problems